 - Use S/R/T labeling and numbering to keep everything organized

 - For tasks you repeat, including macro-tasks that involve multiple, smaller procedures used sequentially, use Teamwork PM (project management software.
 Create the Macro-task as a “Task List”, then each step is a procedure.

-If someone is High Quick-Start, Low Follow-Through, they will (probably) never create *or* follow the systems you desire.
+If someone is High Quick-Start, Low Follow-Through, (i.e they like to move to different tasks without having a need to finish other tasks first) they will (probably) never create *or* follow the systems you desire.
 You’re setting these people up for outright failure if you ask them to operate in a highly systemized situation.